Bobby Eaton: World Television Champion (1991)

 For the first time since 1979, Eaton was a singles competitor, and he faced an uphill struggle to establish himself.
 He wrestled his former opponents in tag team competition such as Brad Armstrong (whom he defeated at WrestleWar '91), Ricky Morton and "Z-Man" Tom Zenk (whom he defeated at Starrcade '90, but lost to at Clash of the Champions XIV), but it was not until he turned face during the early parts of 1991 that he started to move up the rankings.
 Per a Wrestling Observer Newsletter report, Eaton signed a two-year contract worth $170,000 a year in January 1991.

-At SuperBrawl I, Eaton defeated Arn Anderson to win the World Television Championship.
+At SuperBrawl I on May 19, 1991, Eaton defeated Arn Anderson to win the WCW World Television Championship.
 Eaton's highest profile match as a singles wrestler came when he faced off against the World Heavyweight Champion "Nature Boy" Ric Flair at Clash of the Champions XV in a two-out-of-three falls match.
 Eaton pinned Flair in the first fall, but ultimately lost to Flair two falls to one.
 His World Television Championship reign was short-lived losing the title to newcomer "Stunning" Steve Austin, who leveraged his manager and Eaton's tights to get the pinfall victory.
 The match aired on tape delay on June 29, 1991, though was taped on June 3, nine days before the Clash, so Eaton was only mentioned as champion during the Top 10 rankings segment at that event.